 DTP students benefit from the programme's links with industry and other research organisations in multiple ways.
-Researchers working in industry contribute directly to the graduate training available within the DTP, providing expertise in research, business and enterprise skills, and some of the DPhil/PhD projects offered within the DTP involve an industrial partner as well as an academic supervisor.
-The DTP manages and awards a number of Collaborative Industrial CASE (iCASE) studentships, supported by funding from BBSRC, and provides training and support for students funded through BBSRC’s Industrial CASE Partnership (ICP) awards.
-Students also have the opportunity to gain hands-on experience of work in a non-academic environment through the internship component of the DTP training programme.
+Researchers working in industry contribute directly to the graduate training available within the DTP, providing expertise in research, business and enterprise skills, and many of the DPhil/PhD projects offered within the DTP involve an industrial partner as well as an academic supervisor, including projects with partner organisations such as Novo Nordisk.

-If you represent an organisation interested in partnering with the DTP to support our research and training programme, or in applying for a BBSRC iCASE studentship in collaboration with an academic supervisor within the DTP, please contact the Co-Director, Gail Preston (email@example.com), for further information.
+If you represent an organisation interested in partnering with the DTP to support our research and training programme, or in applying for an UKRI-BBSRC iCASE studentship in collaboration with an academic supervisor within the DTP, please contact the Director, Gail Preston (email@example.com), for further information.

-Study groups provide an opportunity for early career researchers from the Oxford DTP and across the UK to work together with non-academic researchers from a range of organisations to discuss solutions to industry-led challenges, while further developing their professional skills.
-The training format used for the plant pathology study group can be adapted to suit a wide range of academic and industrial communities.
-If you are interested in supporting or contributing to future study groups, including future plant pathology study groups please contact email@example.com.
+Study groups provide an opportunity for early career researchers to work together with non-academic researchers from a range of organisations to discuss solutions to industry-led challenges, while further developing their professional skills.
+The Oxford DTP has established a study group format that can be adapted to suit a wide range of academic and industrial communities.
+If you are interested in supporting or contributing to future study groups, please contact the Director, Gail Preston (firstname.lastname@example.org), for further information.